mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 Here we will really really briefly go over the functionality offered. you can find more extensive documentation in the outgoing links.

-### A Bit Of Advice

-It is my recommendation,

-Also keep in mind that whenever you find anything ending in `index` that is an integer!

 ### A Small Remark